Let’s imagine you wake up one morning and head out to work. As you approach your vehicle, you try to open your car with your key.

 Lock Is Frozen

 In winter, driving can be a necessary evil.
-But you’re already off to a rocky start if you can’t unlock your car.
+But you’re already off to a bumpy start if you can’t unlock your car.
 When temperatures hit below 32°F, your lock can quickly freeze.
 Ice forms inside the lock, blocking the key from turning.

 How To Fix It

 While the simplest solution for a frozen lock is to wait for the car to heat up, you may want to put some money towards a de-icer spray.
-This is available for less than $10 in every car mechanic store or online.
+This is available for less than $10 in every automotive mechanic store or online.

 Fixing a deformed lock due to cold weather can be readily solved with increased lubrication.
 More on that in the next section